CronCats/docs/content/docs/values-vision.md

 ### Forward:
 We owe the utmost respect to Paul Vixie for implementing the version of crontab that croncat is based on, without his early pioneering we would not have such a simple solution for common system tasks.
 [Source](https://en.wikipedia.org/wiki/Cron#Modern_versions)

-## What Is The Core Value Proposition Of Croncat?
+## What Is The Core Value Proposition Of CronCat?
-Croncat aims to bring decentralized automation to every decentralized application.
+CronCat aims to bring decentralized automation to every decentralized application.
 Without croncat, applications must utilize user-invoked transactions at the time of execution or run a trusted server that signs transactions on behalf of the users in a centralized manner.
-Croncat utilizes a network of users to execute transactions at the specific time needed in a sandboxed proxy setup.
+CronCat utilizes a network of users to execute transactions at the specific time needed in a sandboxed proxy setup.
 This opens up a layer of extra capabilities and freedom to application developers that previously relied on user interactions to trigger core functionality.

 ### Key Benefits:
 * Decentralized Automation
 * End-to-end Blockchain Execution
 * Economically Sustainable

-## Croncat Economics: A Simple Snapshot
+## CronCat Economics: A Simple Snapshot
-**The underlying ethos of the Croncat crypto-economic design is to** create a utility service that enables an autonomous business built around (1) micropayments for runtime and (2) earned interest as a basis for operational costs.
+**The underlying ethos of the CronCat crypto-economic design is to** create a utility service that enables an autonomous business built around (1) micropayments for runtime and (2) earned interest as a basis for operational costs.

-The economics of Croncat are aimed at achieving the above ethos by self-maintaining collateral movements (i.e. the Cron DAO will manage locked native tokens scheduled on a contract), and by DAO approved settings (i.e. DAO vote on how the interest from the tokens will be utilized to enhance and improve Croncat).
-Importantly, Croncat is not focussed on becoming extremely profitable, but rather a stable building block for decentralized applications to utilize for core runtime logic.
-A full overview of the Croncat economics will be published in a separate document.
+The economics of CronCat are aimed at achieving the above ethos by self-maintaining collateral movements (i.e. the Cron DAO will manage locked native tokens scheduled on a contract), and by DAO approved settings (i.e. DAO vote on how the interest from the tokens will be utilized to enhance and improve CronCat).
+Importantly, CronCat is not focussed on becoming extremely profitable, but rather a stable building block for decentralized applications to utilize for core runtime logic.
+A full overview of the CronCat economics will be published in a separate document.

 In general, Cron economics follows three core models.